Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Preliminaries

-Let us assume that the function $\psi_{yy}-c\psi_y$ is small, that $\psi_y$ is either small or close to $c\psi$, and that $\psi$ varies slowly with time, and let us again wonder what would be an appropriate combination of these two functionals, to recover altogether decrease and coercivity (provided that $0_{\rr^n}$ is a local minimum of $V$ where the value of $V$ is zero).
-Assume that the weight of the second functional equals $1$.
-Then the weight of the first functional must be at least equal to $\alpha$ (to ensure decrease due to dissipation); assume it is $\alpha + \beta$, where $\beta$ is a nonnegative quantity to be chosen appropriately.
-Then, assuming that $\psi$ varies slowly with time and neglecting terms that are small according to the assumptions on $\psi$, it follows that: \begin{itemize} \item with respect to the coercivity, the combination is (roughly) bounded from below by the integral of an integrand made of $\psi$ times the following expression
+\end{remark} Let us assume that \begin{itemize} \item $\psi$ varies slowly with time, \item and that $\psi$ does not vanish, \item and that the ratio $\psi_\xi/\psi$ is either small or close to $c$, \item and that the function $\psi_{\xi\xi}-c\psi_\xi$ is small, \end{itemize} and let us again wonder what would be an appropriate combination of these two functionals (those of \cref{ddt_loc_en_tf_first,ddt_loc_L2_tf}), to recover altogether decrease with time and coercivity where $v$ is small.
+Once again, if the coefficient of the second functional is equal to $1$, then the coefficient of the first functional must be larger than $\alpha$ (to ensure decrease due to dissipation).
+Once again, let us write $\alpha + \beta$ for the coefficient of the first functional, or in other words let us consider, again, the combination \cref{combination_alpha_plus_beta_energy_plus_Ltwo}. \begin{itemize} \item With respect to the coercivity, again using the inequality